dominicreynolds97/project-4-client/README.md

 - - - -
 #### Comments

-I created the backend functionality for comments, however due to time constraints, I never managed to achieve this.
+I created the backend functionality for comments, however due to time constraints, I never managed to achieve this in the front end.
 I would like for users to be able to comment on everything that they want to.
 - - - -

 ## Known Bugs